By Michael Lanza

 After several jaw-dropping backpacking and climbing trips and one very long, east-west dayhike across the range, I’ve gotten to know the Winds well enough to rank these mountains among the top 10 best backpacking trips in America, a list that draws from my more than three decades of backpacking, including formerly as the Northwest Editor of Backpacker magazine for 10 years and even longer running this blog.

-Every time I return to the Winds—as I most recently did last August, backpacking the 96-mile Wind River High Route—I tend to ask myself the same question again and again: “Why don’t I just come here all the time?”
+Every time I return to the Winds—as I did in each of the past two summers, including backpacking the 96-mile Wind River High Route in August 2020—I tend to ask myself the same question again and again: “Why don’t I just come here all the time?”

-With sheer-walled mountains rising to over 12,000 and 13,000 feet, numerous passes over 11,000 and 12.000 feet, and a constellation of trout-filled lakes that offer some of the most scenic campsites you will find anywhere, I think you would fall in love with the Winds as quickly as I did.
+With sheer-walled mountains rising to over 12,000 and 13,000 feet, numerous passes over 11,000 and 12.000 feet, and a constellation of trout-filled lakes that offer some of the most scenic campsites you will find anywhere (not to mention some very fine trout fishing), I think you would fall in love with the Winds as quickly as I did.

 I’ve helped many readers plan an unforgettable backpacking or hiking trip.